BrenekH/smartreboot/README.md

 ## License

 Smart Reboot is licensed under the GNU General Public License Version 3, a copy of which can be found in [LICENSE](https://github.com/BrenekH/smartreboot/blob/master/LICENSE).

+## Future plans

+- Allow community scripts to be uploaded so that others don't need to rewrite common scripts.
+  - Add some sort of download command to `smartreboot` which can automatically download and enable these community scripts.